Who Loves You (song): Other versions

 There were three versions of "Who Loves You" released in the United States: the one on the Who Loves You album is four minutes, 20 seconds long and begins with a short percussion section before the start of the vocals.
 The A-side of the single has a 4-minute 4 second version which starts with an unusual "fade-in" beginning, starting with the first word of the lyrics; the B-side (labeled "Who Loves You (disco version)") extends the running time to 5:28 by featuring the instrumental break twice.

 Although the Four Seasons' trademark falsetto is present on "Who Loves You", Valli's vocal performance on the recording is limited to singing lead on the verses.

-"Who Loves You" was a tremendous success, a notable feat from a group which had not had a major hit for many years.
+"Who Loves You" was a tremendous success, giving the Four Seasons a major hit at a time when they were largely seen as has-beens.
 Released in August 1975, the single spent 20 weeks on the Hot 100 (longer than any Four Seasons single before) and managed to stay on the chart until the beginning of 1976.

 This song was edited heavily and included as the closing number for the musical Jersey Boys.
 The second verse and instrumental break is completely omitted, and instead of the fade out, a loud, high-pitched ending chord is sung by the full company.
 However, the Original Broadway Cast Recording includes the instrumental break.